rafaelaltamirano/eMovie/README.md

 ![alt text](https://erikjhordan-rey.github.io/images/2016/1/clean_archi.png)

+## Jetpack Compose ##

+A Modern toolkit for building native UI.
+It simplifies and accelerates UI development on Android.
+Quickly bring your app to life with less code, powerful tools, and intuitive Kotlin APIs

 ## Dependency injection ##
 This is a must-have architecture implementation to be able to have re-usability of code and make testing easier.
 Im using Dagger Hilt